Yefeng0920/Intergenerational_effect_of_exercise_MA_Git/README.md

 # Intergenerational_effect_of_exercise_MA_Git
 This is the information file for the code and dataset used in the paper "intergenerational effect of exercise on cognition and brain: a multilevel meta-analysis of mean and variance" and its corresponding results (figures and tables).

-Any comments or questions, please contact Sinead English: yefengyang1[at]UNSW[dot]edu.cn
+Any comments or questions, please contact Yefeng Yang: yefengyang1[at]UNSW[dot]edu.cn

 ## Outline